MislavJaksic/Knowledge-Repository/Thinking/Writing/SenseOfStyle/README.md

 Use examples and explain terms with a handful of adjectives.
 Chunking: bundling data.
 M D P H D R S V P C E O I H O P into MD PHD RSVP CEO IHOP.
 Useful only if another person knows about the chunk.
+You would rather confuse then be condescending by spelling out chunks.
+Do the opposite.
+Clarity is not the same as condescension.
+It's in how you tell it.
+Functional fixity: thinking how to use it, not what it is and what's it made of.
+Reverse it.
+Use material, concrete, everyday words to invoke an image in the reader.
+Show a draft to another person.
+Ask him if it's clear.
+Show a draft to yourself after some time has passed.

+### Chapter 4: The Web, the Tree and the String